9. Social security

 - Work resumption (persons partially capable of work) scheme (WGA)

-The employees in question are responsible for submitting their own tax returns each year to the Tax and Customs Administration and for paying compulsory Dutch income tax and national insurance contributions (volksverzekeringen).
+The employees in question are responsible for submitting their own tax returns each year to the Tax Administration and for paying compulsory Dutch income tax and national insurance contributions (volksverzekeringen).
 They can pay in advance by means of a provisional assessment.

 The Social Insurance Bank (Sociale Verzekeringsbank, SVB) is responsible for implementing Dutch social security schemes for more information, see: SVB.

 9.4.1.
-Pregnant employee
+Pregnant employees

-9.4.2 The application for pregnancy and maternity benefit
+9.4.2 Applying for pregnancy and maternity benefit

 Source: UWV and pregnancy